ms/buildtogether.tech/unused/novices.md

 able to flip back and forth between blocks and text, they will switch from text to blocks, move the blocks around, then switch back to text, essentially using blocks as a memory aid <cite>Weintrop2017</cite>.

-One often-overlooked finding about visualization is that people understand flowcharts better than pseudocode *if both are equally well structured*
-<cite>Scanlan1989</cite>.
-Earlier work showing that pseudocode outperformed
-flowcharts used structured pseudocode and tangled flowcharts; when the playing field was leveled, novices did better with the graphical representation.